 For many patients, it is both restorative and transformative.

 No. Once your cloudy lens is removed and replaced, cataracts cannot return.
-In rare cases, residual epithelial cells can grow behind the new lens months or years later, causing blurry vision or glare.
-This can easily be corrected with a brief, painless laser treatment that polishes the back surface of the implant.
+In some patients, the membrane behind the new lens can become cloudy months or years after surgery — a condition called posterior capsule opacification.
+This is easily corrected with a brief, painless laser treatment performed right in our office.